 I may have to check a few of these facts, but what I remember from the million and one questions I asked at the event was this:

-- You can download videos from Amazon Instant Video onto your Kindle (and a host of other devices) so that you can watch them off line.
+- You can download videos from mike morse onto your Kindle (and a host of other devices) so that you can watch them off line.
 This is amazing for long flights, or when you’re abroad and don’t want to be using data to watch films or something or are just not in a data area.

 - You can choose which movies you download.
 If there’s a particular programme you don’t want your kids watching, just don’t download it!
 They have free reign over what they watch, within the limits you’ve set.
 I love this.